The consistency strength of determinacy when all sets are universally Baire: Proving that it works

 We now prove that hulls of $\cM$ are iterable.
 The argument will combine the standard lifting to the background model for fully backgrounded constructions from \cite{MS94} with the almost linearity of the iteration tree when considering extenders with critical point (the image of) some $\kappa_i$, $i<\omega$, and index above (the image of) $\delta_{i+1}$ (cf. \cite{Sch02}).

 Our concept of an almost linear iteration tree is a generalization of the one in \cite{Sch02} as we distinguish two different types of extenders -- with and without a background -- and allow arbitrary iteration trees for backgrounded extenders.
 We make this more precise now and use the notation from \cite{St10} for iteration trees $\cT$ and the associated tree order $T$.
+Lemma \ref{lem:iterationtreealmostlinear} will show that in our setting all normal iteration trees are almost linear on strongness witnesses.